Santiaogou Republic: Dagang-Santiaogou Conflict

 At this time, Heshun's mining activities had spread beyond Montrado and now had settlements eastward to Larah, northeast to Seminis, Sepang, Lumar, and northward to Pamangkat.
 Despite Santiaogou's reduced position, both it and Dagang claimed rights to mine in the region between Sepang and Seminis.
 It is in this status quo that Zhu Fenghua convinced the Sambas sultan and a contingent of Dutch forces that Dagang was conspiring to attack "Santiaogou"'s mines in Lara, and promised his family riches if they succeeded in helping him kick out the Dagang.
-This casus belli was false, as Larah, which was formerly been Xin Bafen's territory, had been under Dagangs' control after Xin Bafen's destruction, and not Santiaogou's.
+This casus belli was false, as Larah, which was formerly Xin Bafen's territory, had been under Dagangs' control after Xin Bafen's destruction, and not Santiaogou's.
 In May 1822, spearheaded by a Santiaogou flank, a Dutch vanguard under Lieutenant von Kielbeg marched inland to Larah to stop the "Dagang invasion".
 After arriving in Larah, von Kielbeg died in action, and the rest of the Dutch soldiers were spared by the Dagang and sent back to Seminis.